jncraton/webmarble/readme.md

 - Fountain: Places a blue square that automatically spawns marbles every 0.5 seconds
 - Trash: Clears all dynamic objects and fountains from the sandbox

+## Saving

+The current layout is continuously saved in the URL fragment.
+You can bookmark the page or share the URL to save and load your creations.

 ## Simulation Rules

 - Maximum of 256 marbles at a time.
 The oldest marble is removed when the limit is reached.